The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

-When it comes to web development or even drupal web development, it is not only the asthetics and usability of good web design and functionality that matters.
+When it comes to web development or even drupal web development, it is not only the aesthetics and usability of good web design and functionality that matters.
 Content is what really brings people to your site.
 Providing meaningful content in a consistent way is the key.

 To write or not to write – that is the question!
-How often do we need to publish the contents for our blogs?
+How often do we need to publish the content for our blogs?
 Why do we need a writing schedule?
 Is there a trick?